Here's a silly question:

 So here's a question for you.
 Do you know your Customer Lifetime Value?

-So while you're putting this to action in your business, here are some questions about your own Customer Lifetime Value and it's strategy:
+Here are some more questions about your own Customer Lifetime Value and it's strategy:

 Can you quantify it?